1Clarence3/Flocking-Algorithm/README.md

 # Flocking-Algorithm
-A visual simulation of Craig Reynold's 'Boids'.
+A visual simulation of Craig Reynold's 'Boids'